Rooftop Goslings Continue to Face Challenges

 • Is the gosling injured?
 Did they suffer from an attack?

-If you answered yes to any of these questions, call the Wildlife Centre’s Support Centre at 604-526-7275.
+If you answered yes to any of these questions, please contact our Support Centre for assistance.

 Of course, if you see a gosling that has exposed bones or blood, bugs or insects covering it, no feathers, or a gosling that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.

 Posted in Education